Table of Contents

 Establishing a long-term plan can help you determine your priorities and goals for your business.
 Do you want to expand to new locations?
 Maximize sales?
 Transfer the business to a family member?
 Each goal will involve different priorities for your time and resources.
-By mapping out a plan, you can make sure that you and your staff are pursuing these goals and not wasting resources on something else.

-Additionally, a five-year plan can help you identify any potential obstacles, as well as the possible strengths that could help propel you toward your goals.
+A five-year plan can help you identify any potential obstacles, as well as the possible strengths that could help propel you toward your goals.
 This kind of strategic thinking can help prepare you for the unexpected, so that you aren't caught off guard.

 Finally, if you ever plan to raise money from investors, they will want to see your business plan.
 Having a five-year plan can help prepare you for these meetings.

 Save, Invest, Grow Your Wealth!

 How to Develop a Five-Year Plan

 A five-year plan should cover your business's current functions and practices, as well as its goals.
 This includes your goals for marketing, operations and finances.
 Review your past financial results and sales data, and use that help to predict future growth.
 If you think previous trends will change because of certain interventions, explain that in your projections.
 For instance, perhaps you expect a growth in sales because of a new product launch.